 “Be strong and of good courage, do not fear nor be afraid of them; for the Lordyour God, He is the One who goes with you.
 He will not leave you nor forsake you.””
 Deuteronomy 31:6

 I don’t look back at the past, but I look towards the future that is filled with joy, love, and happiness.
 God has been good to me, and though my life might have started out on a path that many aren’t on, He never left me, and God will not leave me now!

 I have a story, and this is a big part of my life that formed me into the person I am!
 As I was growing up, I had some other kids my age think I was “abnormal” for being raised by older parents, and I was bullied when the other kids found out my story, but I did not care then and I don’t care now.
 I don’t worry about how old my parents are and I do not care if they were not my “biological” parents, because blood does not automatically make you a parent.

 Love makes you a parent, and I was loved by my biological grandparents and they will always be my mom and dad.
 I do not care if I did not come from them, because that does not matter to me.
 They gave me a loving childhood, supported my dreams, were amazing, were wonderful, and were the best parents I could have ever asked for.

 And I thank God for the wonderful blessing of adoption.

-Though I do plan on having biological children, I would at least like to adopt one child, for I know what it’s like to be taken into a home and to have loving parents, and I want my husband and I to take in a child who deserves to be loved.
-Maybe this desire comes from my own experience, but there are so many orphans who deserve loving homes, and if I can give just one child a home, then that means there is one less child that is parentless.
+Though I do plan on having biological children one day, I would like to maybe adopt one child, for I know what it’s like to be taken into a home and to have loving parents; however, I understand if I am not able too, for adoption is not an easy endeavor, but it would at least be a good conversation to have with my future husband.
+Maybe this desire comes from my own experience, but there are so many orphans who deserve loving homes, and if I can give just one child a home, then that means there is one less child that is parent-less